Klypto/KissCaptcha-Goodbye/README.md

+# Discontinued

+They started banning users for using adblock so I lost interest in using their site or updating this software to match the new captcha changes.

 # KissCaptcha-Goodbye
 This little script will automatically answer and submit most of the CAPTCHA question pairs on KissAnime for you quickly.